Inter-Cooperative Council at the University of Michigan: Coretta Scott King Cooperative House

-Sylvia Rivera Cooperative House
+Marsha P. Johnson & Sylvia Rivera Cooperative House

 Muriel Lester Cooperative House was founded in 1940 as an all-women's cooperative house; in 2021, the previous members of Lester Cooperative House and the Inter-Cooperative Council Board of Directors worked to re-theme the cooperative to "Sylvia Rivera Cooperative House".
-The theme of Sylvia Rivera Cooperative house is to be a safe space that centers the needs and experiences of Queer Trans People of Color (QTPOC).
+It was renamed again to the Marsha P. Johnson and Sylvia Rivera Cooperative House.
+The theme of Johnson-Rivera is to be a safe space that centers the needs and experiences of Queer Trans People of Color (QTPOC).
 Today it is located at 900 Oakland Street and is, like all ICC co-ops, inclusive of all genders.
 It houses 15 residents.
 Although the theme of Rivera Co-op is to be a safe space for QTPOC, due to fair housing laws, anyone is allowed to live at Rivera Co-op; it is not solely limited to QTPOC.

 The November 27, 1943 Thanksgiving issue of the Saturday Evening Post featured Lester Cooperative House in an article about student cooperative movements in America.